DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 Let the compiler knows that this function symbol will be available in the binary after linking.

-Consequently, the `sendUnityStateUpdate()` function is in charge of forwarding the call to the object containing the `onUnityStateChange()` method.
+The `sendUnityStateUpdate()` function will be in charge of forwarding the call to an object that implements the `onUnityStateChange()` method prototype.

 The last thing we haven't talked about yet is `registerAPIforNativeCalls()`.
 This function saves the reference of an object implementing the `NativeCallProtocol` protocol.
 This allows us to transfer the calls to an object pointed to by a user (i.e., developer integrating the Unity app).
-Every call performed on the Unity side is forward to this delegate object.
+Every call performed on the Unity side is forwarded to this delegate object.

 {{< hint info >}}

 The code provided above is taken from the [Unity example](https://github.com/Unity-Technologies/uaal-example/blob/master/UnityProject/Assets/Plugins/iOS/NativeCallProxy.mm).
 This is the way they decided to forward the call.

-Alternatively, you could also just export functions that will be available to the Unity side, without going through all the `FrameworkLibAPI` code.
+Alternatively, you could also just export functions that will be available on the Unity side, without going through all the `FrameworkLibAPI` code.

 However, I like this implementation so I can add glue code between the C data and the Objective-C one.